-When living with a mental illness like Borderline Personality Disorder (BPD), a common scenario includes a struggling person making many futile attempts to feel better.
-This is especially true when the person doesn’t even know that he has BPD.
-Ongoing struggles with anxiety symptoms, depressed mood, anger and relational problems can seem ever present no matter what a person does to try and make corrections.
-Turning to medications, substances of all kinds, chemical releasing activities (e.g., exercising, eating, sex), or overindulging on escape and distraction activities (e.g., sleeping, working, television) are all very common.
+When living with a mental illness like Borderline Personality Disorder (BPD), a typical scenario includes a struggling person making many futile attempts to feel better.
+These fruitless approaches become especially relevant when the person doesn’t even know that he has BPD.
+Ongoing struggles with anxiety symptoms, depressed mood, anger and relational problems can seem ever-present no matter what a person does to try and make corrections.
+Turning to medications, substances of all kinds, chemical releasing activities (e.g., exercising, eating, sex), or overindulging on escape and distraction activities (e.g., sleeping, working, television) are all ubiquitous.
 The unfortunate reality eventually discovered is that “interventions” tried quite often do not result in lasting contentment and symptom relief.
-It’s like the emotional suffering is just sitting there, waiting to inflict itself upon you shortly after you are done with your “interventions”.
+It’s like the emotional suffering is just sitting there, waiting to inflict itself upon you shortly after you are done with your “interventions.”

-And so it was that I finally learned the most important lesson about mental health and BPD: It isn’t the commonly attempted interventions and temporary fixes that save a life and help a person get better, rather it’s getting to know yourself.
-It’s understanding the nature of disorder and how it applies to you.
-It’s understanding the world that you live in and how it has influenced your development and your overall struggle.
-Said yet another way, the key to getting well lies in sorting out the accurate from the inaccurate assumptions, ideas, and beliefs about yourself and mental health, and then finally learning how to live with yourself and the world as it is (completely, utterly, and relentlessly imperfect).
-If you don’t learn how to make these distinctions and put things in their proper perspective, it wouldn’t matter how many doctors or therapists you saw, how many pills you took, how many books you read, or however many other interventions you might attempt, there would be no lasting contentment, getting settled, or functioning better in essential life areas.
+And so it was that I finally learned the most important lesson about mental health and BPD.
+It isn’t so much the commonly attempted interventions and temporary fixes that saves a life.
+It is developing self-awareness (getting to know yourself) that saves a life.
+Self-awareness nurtures an understanding of the nature of mental illness and how it applies to you; it nurtures understanding the world that you live in and how it has influenced your development and your overall struggle.
+Said yet another way, the key to getting well lies in sorting out the accurate from the inaccurate assumptions, ideas, and beliefs about yourself and mental health, and then finally learning how to live with yourself and the world as it is (entirely, utterly, and relentlessly imperfect).
+If you don’t learn how to make these distinctions and put things in their proper perspective, it wouldn’t matter how many doctors or therapists you saw, how many pills you took, how many books you read, or however many other interventions you might attempt.
+There would be no lasting contentment, getting settled, or functioning better in essential areas of living.

-Sadly, so many of us go through our development, or better yet our entire lives, completely misinformed about emotional wellness, how to achieve this sort of well-being in our relationships and for ourselves, and how to pass it on to our children.
+Sadly, so many of us go through our development, or better yet our entire lives, wholly misinformed about emotional wellness, how to achieve this sort of well-being in our relationships and for ourselves, and how to pass it on to our children.
 The misinformation eventually reaches a climax when a person starts breaking out in disorder and then heads down the “intervention path” seeking the advice of many others that likely remain misinformed themselves (yes, even professionals).
-It’s actually a great way to continue feeling horrible about yourself… when professionals are giving you all they got and you remain stuck.
+It’s a great way to continue feeling horrible about yourself when professionals are giving you all they got, and you remain stuck.
 But it is the unbelievable truth that continues to act as your stumbling block, whether you know it or not.
-The unbelievable truth, in the opinion of this writer at least, being that the world you live in does not make, has not made, and will in all likelihood never make, mental health and brain development a priority.
+The incredible truth, in the opinion of this writer at least, is that the world you live in does not make, has not made, and will in all likelihood never make, mental health and brain development a priority.

-If you are struggling with mental health problems (especially BPD) your brain development has likely been high jacked by a number of issues, although perhaps more than anything else, parents not knowing how to be parents or having sufficient availability and understanding to do the job properly.
+If you are struggling with mental health problems (especially BPD) your brain development has likely been high jacked by some issues, although perhaps more than anything else, parents not knowing how to be parents or having sufficient availability and understanding to do the job properly.
 Especially in the case of parents having children that are more naturally sensitive and emotional, it is essential to know how to guide and teach these children about their emotions.
-Even so, it is a very common for parents to believe that brain and emotional health are things tend to take care of themselves, so why in the world would they ever learn anything new or invest more time?
+Even so, it is widespread for parents to believe that brain and emotional health are things tend to take care of themselves, so why in the world would they ever learn anything new or invest more time?